ambeloe/uefivardump/README.txt

 use vdd (https://github.com/ambeloe/vdd) for simple comparisons between dumps

+v1 dumps are not compatible with v2 and vice-versa

-uefivardumper takes three optional parameters: -v[true/false], -r,and -f[filename].
+uefivardumper takes five optional parameters: -v[true/false], -r, -f[filename], -d, and -w.
-    -v specifies if the saved variables are volatile or not (-vtrue only saves voltatile, -vfalse only saves persistent) not specifying the variable will save all variables.
+    -v specifies if the saved/written variables are volatile or not (-vtrue only saves voltatile, -vfalse only saves persistent) not specifying the variable will save all variables.
-    -f specifies the output filename (path is relative to the drive uefivardumper is stored on) set to - for stdout output
+    -f specifies the dump filename (path is relative to the drive uefivardumper is stored on) defaults to - for stdout
-        defaults to uefivardumpYYYY-MM-DDTHH_MM_SS.json
         example: uefivardump.efi -vtrue -ftest.json
     -r reboot to uefi after dump is finished
+    -w writes vars in dump to uefi (-f must be specified) -d dry run (does everything but actually write the variable and restart)